joedevon/axe-core/README.md

 ## The Accessibility Rules

-Axe-core has different types of rules, for WCAG 2.0, 2.1, 2.2 on level A, AA and AAA as well as a number of best practices that help you identify common accessibility practices like ensuring every page has an `h1` heading, and to help you avoid "gotchas" in ARIA like where an ARIA attribute you used will get ignored.
-The complete list of rules, grouped WCAG level and best practice, can found in [doc/rule-descriptions.md](./doc/rule-descriptions.md).
+Axe-core has different types of rules, for WCAG 2.0, 2.1, and 2.2 on level A, AA and AAA as well as a number of best practices that help you identify common accessibility practices like ensuring every page has an `h1` heading, and to help you avoid "gotchas" in ARIA like where an ARIA attribute you used will get ignored.
+The complete list of rules, grouped ny WCAG level and best practice, can be found in [doc/rule-descriptions.md](./doc/rule-descriptions.md).

 With axe-core, you can find **on average 57% of WCAG issues automatically**.
 Additionally, axe-core will return elements as "incomplete" where axe-core could not be certain, and manual review is needed.